ecomplus/application-starter/README.md

 Edit [`functions/ecom.config.js`](functions/ecom.config.js) to set correct `app_id`, `title` and optionally more fields on base app body.

-If you're not yet familiarized with this boilerplate, **read the comments and instructions at the configuration file with attention**.
+If you're not yet familiarized with this boilerplate, **read with attention the comments and instructions at the configuration file**.
 You can also setup procedures from there to specify the web-hooks your app should receive.

 After checking `ecom.config.js`, you may want to: